-KEY FINDING

-Only 4 facilities on Cape Cod are required to report to the Massachusetts GHG Reporting Program

-The Industrial Processes and Product Use sector accounts for 1.9% of GHG emissions for the region.
+KEY FINDING Only 4 facilities on Cape Cod are required to report to the Massachusetts GHG Reporting Program The Industrial Processes and Product Use sector accounts for 1.9% of GHG emissions for the region.
 This sector includes facilities that report GHG emissions to the state GHG Reporting Program, and emissions of sulfur hexafluoride (SF6) associated with electricity system transmission and distribution.
 While this category covers a variety of facility types, there are few of these facilities on Cape Cod, and there is overall very little industrial processing/production in the region.

-FACILITY TYPES ACROSS THE STATE

-The types of facilities that report to the Massachusetts GHG Reporting Program are classified as Institutions, Manufacturing, Natural Gas and Petroleum Infrastructure, Power Generation, Solid and Liquid Waste Management, and several others.
+GHG REPORTING PROGRAM FACILITY TYPES ACROSS THE STATE Emissions reported by state reporting facilities are generally from the use of industrial products or processes using industrial products.
+The reported emissions do not typically include emissions associated with heating or powering these facilities.
+INSTITUTIONS MANUFACTURING NATURAL GAS POWER DOWER DOWER CENERATION WASTE MANAGEMENT OTHER The types of facilities that report to the Massachusetts GHG Reporting Program are classified as Institutions, Manufacturing, Natural Gas and Petroleum Infrastructure, Power Generation, Solid and Liquid Waste Management, and several others.
 Emissions are generally reported from the use of industrial products or processes using industrial products and do not typically include the emissions associated with heating or powering these facilities.

-INSTITUTIONS

-MANUFACTURING

-NATURAL GAS

-& PETROLEUM

-POWER

-GENERATION

-WASTE

-MANAGEMENT

-OTHER

-The types of facilities that report to the Massachusetts GHG Reporting Program are classified as Institutions, Manufacturing, Natural Gas and Petroleum Infrastructure, Power Generation, Solid and Liquid Waste Management, and several others.
-Emissions are generally reported from the use of industrial products or processes using industrial products and do not typically include the emissions associated with heating or powering these facilities.

 Historically, there have been approximately 300 facilities in the state that report to the Massachusetts GHG Reporting Program.
-Of

-those 300 facilities there are only 4 located on Cape Cod-Cape Cod Hospital, Woods Hole Oceanographic Institute, the Canal Generating Plant, and the Bourne Landfill.
+Of those 300 facilities there are only 4 located on Cape Cod-Cape Cod Hospital, Woods Hole Oceanographic Institute, the Canal Generating Plant, and the Bourne Landfill.
 The process emissions associated with three of these four facilities are included in this subsector.
 Process emissions from the Bourne Landfill are accounted for in the waste sector.
 With the region's tourism-focused, small business-based economy, it is not surprising that industrial processing/production on Cape Cod is minimal and light industrial activity accounts for a small portion of the overall regional economy.
-Emissions of sulfur hexafluoride $(SF_c)$ associated with electricity system transmission are also minimal for the region, accounting for a tiny fraction of the total industrial processes and product use emissions.
-CANAL GENERATING PLANT BOURNE LANDFILL CAPE COD HOSPITAL WOODS HOLE OCEANOGRAPHIC INSTITUTE
+Emissions of sulfur hexafluoride (SF{c}) associated with electricity system transmission are also minimal for the region, accounting for a tiny fraction of the total industrial processes and product use emissions.